 - Obtain the consent of their research supervisor(s) to present a research poster based on the research undertaken under his/her/their supervision; and

 - Not have started a program of graduate studies in science or engineering; and

-- Be nominated by one of the following departments or schools:
+- Be nominated by one of the following departments, schools, or programs:

 - Department of Anatomy and Cell Biology

 - Department of Biology